rafaroca/sealedsecrets-workflow/README.md

 Set up a port forward with `kubectl port-forward service/nginx-svc 8888:80`.
 Directing your browser to [http://localhost:8888](http://localhost:8888) asks for the login credentials.
-Enter `user1` as username and as password to view the nginx default page.
+Enter `user1` as username and also `user1` as password to view the nginx default page.

 # Note on security